 1. Wash, prepare, and chop all veggies into bite-sized pieces.
 Wash, spin-dry herbs and chop.
 Place in a large bowl.

 2. Pour dressing over salad, stir, and let stand for at least 30 minutes at room temperature to allow the flavours to meld.

-3. Right before serving, sprinkle generously with za’atar, crumble raw flax crackers and fold into salad.
-Enjoy.
+3. Right before serving, sprinkle generously with za’atar, crumble raw flax crackers (or your crunchy topping of choice) and fold into salad.
+Enjoy immediately.